Register every AI system with unique UC-IDs, risk classification, stakeholder assignment, and automatic compliance framework linkage.

 Core functionality of AI registry

-Track use cases through 7 statuses: Not Started, In Progress, Under Review, Completed, Closed, On Hold, and Rejected.
+Move use cases through Not Started, In Progress, Under Review, Completed, Closed, On Hold, Rejected with full audit trail at every transition.

 Healthcare example